local-seo17 min read

 2. Profile Completeness: Fill Every Field

-Google rewards profiles that provide comprehensive information.
-Every blank field is a missed opportunity to help customers understand what you offer and helps Google match you to relevant searches.
+Google Business Profile Help recommends complete, accurate business information.
+Every blank field is a missed opportunity to help customers understand what you offer and to help Google match you to relevant searches.

 • Business description: Write 750 characters that naturally describe your services, service area, and what makes you different (avoid keyword lists)